paulsubarna/Chronoberg/cl_methods/README.md

-# Implementation for Continual Learning Methods EWC, LoRA, and Sequential Training.
+#  Sequential training of LLMs on ChronoBerg

 This folder contains the implementation for EWC, LoRA and Sequential Training.